tidyverse/tidyverse.org/content/blog/waldo-0-3-0/index.md

 ## Control of comparison

-When developing new data structures, you often need to be able to control the details of the comparisons that waldo performs.
-For example, take the xml2 package, which uses the [libxml](http://xmlsoft.org) C library to work with xml.
-When you parse xml with xml2, it looks like it's just represented as a string:
+When developing new data structures, you often need to be able to control the details of waldo's comparisons.
+For example, take the xml2 package, which uses the [libxml](http://xmlsoft.org) C library to parse and process XML.
+When you print XML that's been parsed with xml2 it looks like a string:

 <div class="highlight">